itfanr/ros2-wiki/Real-Time-Programming.md

 Source your ROS 2 setup.bash.

-Run the demo binary, and redirect the output:
+Run the demo binary, and redirect the output.
+You may want to use `sudo` in case you get permission error:
 ```
 pendulum_demo > output.txt
 ```